priya0318/PartsPerMillion/BackgroundResearchReports/StudyOrganism.md

 The Barataria Preserve could be an incredible place to spot all sorts of Louisiana critters.
 The preserve has most of the crawling reptiles and amphibians in which the American alligator is the most attention gained species.
 In the past, these alligators were hunted until their extinction but then we can see them back again because of the protection and management.

+### Barred Owl:

+Kingdom: Animalia

+Genus/Species: Strix varia

+Common Name: Barred Owl

+Other names: Hoot Owl or Eight Hooter

+Size: Length 40-63 cm.
+Wingspan 96-125cm.
+Tail length 312-380mm.
+Weight 500-1050g.
+Females are normally larger and heavier than males.
+Habitat: deep moist forests

+Barred Owl could be spotted in all seasons in the Barataria Preserve.
+There are only few birds which can be spotted in all seasons and Barred Owl is one among them.
+The barred owl's nest is often in a tree cavity, often ones created by pileated woodpeckers; it may also take over an old nesting site made previously by a red-shouldered hawk, Cooper's hawk, crow, or squirrel.
+It is a permanent resident, but may wander after the nesting season.
+If a nest site has proved suitable in the past they will often reuse it as the birds are non-migratory.
+In the United States, eggs are laid from early-January in southern Florida to mid-April in northern Maine, and consist of 2 to 4 eggs per clutch.
+Eggs are brooded by the female with hatching taking place approximately 4 weeks later.
+Young owls fledge four to five weeks after hatching.
+The most significant predator of barred owls is the great horned owl.
+Eggs, juveniles, and occasionally adults are vulnerable.
+The barred owl has been known to live up to 24 years in the wild and 23 years in captivity

 ### Literature Cited